mozilla/addons-frontend/README.md

 * If you're stumped on why some Flow annotations aren't working, try using the `yarn flow type-at-pos ...` command to trace which types are being applied to the code.
 See `yarn flow -- --help type-at-pos` for details.

+### Prettier

+We Use [Prettier][] to automatically format our JavaScript code and stop all the on-going debates over styles.
+As a developer, you have to run it (with `yarn prettier`) before submitting a Pull Request.

 ### Code coverage